Selma Baptist Church

 Preservation NC, Piedmont Office

-Stately Gothic Revival-style former church on a prominent corner in the Downtown Selma Historic District; ideal for adaptive reuse and located in an Opportunity Zone!
+Stately Gothic Revival-style former church and former adjacent daycare with parking behind it on a prominent corner in the Downtown Selma Historic District; ideal for adaptive reuse and located in an Opportunity Zone!

 The Selma Baptist Church is a cross-gabled Gothic Revival-style building completed in 1908, situated on a prominent corner in the Selma Downtown Historic District.
 This stately masonry structure features a bell tower entrance, tall pointed arch windows, and buttresses with rusticated stone details on the exterior.
 The interior is a large open sanctuary with gallery loft embellished with Classical details.
 A three-story office and classroom building was added in 1948.
 The building is ideal for adaptive reuse as a unique retail/restaurant/office, and is located in an Opportunity Zone and eligible for historic tax credits.